luke1699/NSPanel-Custom/README.md

+# PROJECT INFORMTION
+This project was developed to add a board with 6 relays to the original Sonoff NS Panel to manage underfloor heating.

 # NSPanel Custom with HA Blueprint

 This innovative solution is designed to revolutionize how you interact with your Sonoff NSPanel.